Mastering Control: Campylobacter jejuni bacteria

 The symptoms of Campy infections are like most other bacterial food poisoning and include:

-These symptoms can usually develop within 2 – 5 days but can take as long as 10 days.
-Most cases run their course over 2 – 3 days of diarrhoea.
+These symptoms can usually develop within 2–5 days but can take as long as 10 days.
+Most cases run their course over 2–3 days of diarrhoea, though some individuals may require weeks to fully recover their gut health.

 How to prevent Campylobacter bacteria contamination